Astach/rtgb-controller/README.md

 # RTGB Controller

-RTGB Controller is responsible for scheduling command to controller an active fermentations
+RTGB Controller is responsible for scheduling command to control active fermentations

 ## Overview

 1. Receives an event from the RTGB API that includes the fermentation steps to send to a chamber
 2. Convert the event to the corresponding scheduling commands
 3. Store in a DB all the scheduling commands.
-4. Every 20 minutes checks the DB, fire the command that needs to be sent to the hardware (send to MQTT broker)
+4. On event received by the hydrometer checks the DB, fire the command that needs to be sent to the hardware (send to MQTT broker)
-5. Update the command as Sent
+5. Update the command as Running
-6. Update the command as Acknowledged when the socket responds to the command (via MQTT)
-7. On every check, verify that if the target_temperature is reached, it has been held for the specified duration.
+6. On every check, verify that if the target_temperature is reached, it has been held for the specified duration.
-8. Once the step is done, update the command to Executed.
+7. Once the step is done, update the command to Executed.

-### Command description
+### New Command description

-_METADATA_

-- ID <Command ID>
+- id: Command UUID
-- SentAt <Epoch of the command sending>
+- sent_at: Epoch of the command sending
-- Version <Command Version>
+- version: Command Version
-- Type <Command Type>

-  - StartFermentation: Start the fermentation at the given `Value` in degree Celcius. e.g. Start 22
-  - IncreaseTemperature: Increase the temperature of the given `Value` in degree Celcius. e.g. Increase 1.5
-  - DecreaseTemperature: Decrease the temperature of the given `Value` in degree Celcius. e.g. Decrease 1.5 _DATA_

-- Session : The session identifier associated with this command
+- session_data: The session uuid and the step position
-- Value: A temperature value, can represent a temperature in Celcius or an absolute delta
+- value: A temperature value, can represent a temperature in Celcius or an absolute delta
-- Target: The cooling or heating hardware identifier
-- Duration: Duration for which the target temperature must be held.
-- Date: When to fire the command
+- value_holding_duration: The time amount to wait before executing the next command once the target temperature has been reached
 - Status
   - Planned: The command will be sent
   - Running: The command is currently running
   - Executed: The command has been executed, we can move on to the next one.

-#### Examples

-- `StartFermentation 22 da0ef064-a093-4fad-9a06-120ddaa9e87c #12ADFC 1729579120 Acknowledged`
-- `IncreaseTemperature 4 da0ef064-a093-4fad-9a06-120ddaa9e87c #12ADFC 1729579120 Planned`

 ## Start the project